-Morphology: Greek and Latin Roots Overview E-Learning designed for:
+Morphology: Greek and Latin Roots Overview E-Learning Training

 This overview workshop introduces the study of prefixes, suffixes and Greek and Latin root morphology which provides a sophisticated method of teaching decoding and encoding to middle and high school students.
-Infusing roots and affixes into general education for 4th-5th grade on-level readers enhances vocabulary and comprehension.
+Infusing roots and affixes into general education for 4th through 5th grade at-level readers enhances vocabulary and comprehension.

 This workshop coupled with the Unlocking Unfamiliar Words workshop provides teachers of struggling middle and high school readers with powerful intervention tools to meet a variety of needs.